GTO2013/EMUSerial/readme.md

 **Tested using a MAX3232CPE converter with an ESP32.**

+For CAN communication you can use the EMUcan library: https://github.com/designer2k2/EMUcan

 ## Setup
 This library can easily be installed via the Arduino Boardmanager.